|

 of a Naval Enigma machine, as it is the only model that allows the

-wooden top lid to be removed.
+wooden case lid to be removed.

-In order to use the Schreibmax with the M4 Enigma the
+In order to use the Schreibmax with the M4 Enigma, the

 4.5V battery has to be removed and the two pins of the external power socket

-with two crocodile clips.
+short test wire with crocodile clips.

 |